xWolvesSquadx/auternos/README.md

 Chromium-based browsers require [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) for this script to work.
 Make sure you have that properly set up. macOS users can do
 `brew cask install chromedriver` via [brew](https://brew.sh/).

+Thanks to [ddomino007](https://github.com/ddomino007) for the [pull request to add support for captchas](https://github.com/doookkie/auternos/pull/5)

 ## Really the guide now

 Download the repo either from https://github.com/hipeopeo/auternos/archive/master.zip, or